I’ve come to show you the Street of Dreams

 A huge star and Greece’s blonde bombshell and national sweetheart – their Monroe or Diana Dors.
 Everyone knows Aliki and her films and the trademark straw hat that she flounced around in, singing and dancing in the big hit black and white film ‘Madalena’ back in 1960.

-My wife works with young children in primary schools.
+Giristroula is working with young children in primary schools here in Athens.
 They sing a song…

 “I saw a girl walking by… Her name is Aliki Vougiouklaki … And here is Karamanlis… he woke up at three…”